farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM_Workflows.md

 8. In the **Role setting details -  Global Administrator** window, select **Edit** on the menu bar at the top of the page.

 9. In the **Edit role setting - Global Administrator** window, the **Activation** tab is displayed by default.
 In this tab, select the **Require Approval to activate** check box.
+Do not change the settings of the other check boxes.

 10. In the **Select approver(s)** section, no specific approver has been selected.
 Holly wants to assign herself as the approver for this role, so select this section.
-In the **Select a member** pane that opens on the right, scroll down through the list of users and select **Holly Dickson**, and then select the **Select** button.
+In the **Select a member** pane that opens on the right, scroll through the list of users and select **Holly Dickson**, and then select the **Select** button.

 11. In the **Edit role setting - Global Administrator** window, select the **Notification** tab.